-We perform numerical Monte Carlo simulations governed by the proposed Hamiltonian in Eq. \eqref{Hamiltonian} on top of the structure assumed to describe the SC.
-Fig. \ref{PhaseD}(a) shows the temperature phase diagram of the system as a function of the ratio between the dipole-dipole alignment interaction, $J$, and the DMI, $D$.
+Figure \ref{PhaseD}(a) shows the temperature phase diagram of the system as a function of the ratio between the dipole-dipole alignment interaction, $J$, and the DMI, $D$.
+Results are achieved through extensive Monte Carlo simulations of the TBM, running Eq.~\eqref{Hamiltonian} on top of the SC-tiling.
+In order to reach zero local charge density, the constraint $\nabla \cdot \mathbf{p}_{\Lambda_1} = 0$ is imposed as the energy is minimized (see Fig. \ref{Sketch}(b)), centering it on each "plaquette" (the elementary protected cell $\Lambda_1$) to avoid nonphysical situations (see SM \cite{SM} for case examples of microscopic configurations, resembling the ice rule in spin-ice systems \cite{ICE}).
 Inspection of the phase diagram reveals two stable collective dynamical regimes: vortices and ferroelectric phases.
-In particular, the microscopic scale $\Lambda_1$ now supports the existence of an ordered domain mosaic of 2D polarized vortex cores.
+In particular, the microscopic scale $\Lambda_1$ now supports the existence of an ordered domain mosaic of 2D protected vortex cores.
 Different types of bifurcation lines separate the phases of the system.
 In particular, for low temperatures, increasing the ratio $J/D$, a first-order phase transition separates the vortex phase from the ferroelectric one.
 Conversely, a second-order phase transition separates the vortex phase from the paraelectric one.
-Remarkably, a new phase emerges between the ferroelectric and paraelectric phases: a metastable phase where transient vortices prevent the system from reaching an ordered state, sequentially changing the full system orientation (see SM).
+Interestingly, a new phase emerges between the ferroelectric and paraelectric phases: a metastable, or frustrated, phase where transient vortices prevent the system from reaching a global order as in the ferroelectric or vortex phases, sequentially changing the full system orientation (see Appendix \ref{TempOsc}).

-Figs. \ref{PhaseD}(b) and (c) show order parameters as a function of the temperature for the polarization, $P$, and vortex, $v$, for two different values of the ratio $J/D$.
+Figures \ref{PhaseD}(b) and (c) show order parameters as a function of the temperature for the polarization, $P$, and vortex, $v$, for two different values of the ratio $J/D$.
 Note that $P$ and $v$ correctly detect the stable ordered phases.
 Insets show the anomalous temporal fluctuations $\sigma^2_P$ and $\sigma^2_v$, which exhibit a pronounced peak located at the ($N$-dependent) transition point between the different phases.
-In particular, the broad divergence of $\sigma^2_P$ proves the emergence of the intermediate phase between the ferroelectric and the paraelectric ones (see also SM).
-Fourier computational analysis of the vortex phase matches with the experimental optical far-field results (see Fig.\ref{PhaseD}(d)), supporting the previous hypothesis of an interlocked regular structure of spontaneous polarization \cite{LandauSC,Falsi2023,SHG}.
-This can be a feasible explanation for why the SC phase appears only in some specific materials, as the internal structure must be fine-tuned to present a proper ratio between $J$ and $D$.
+In particular, the broad divergence of $\sigma^2_P$ is a hallmark of frustrated phases in statistical mechanics supporting the picture of broad critical-like regions \cite{Villegas2, MAM-GP}, and give us a marker for the emergence of a new intermediate phase between the ferroelectric and the paraelectric ones (see also Appendix \ref{TempOsc}).